ishaankx/scider-rag/README.md

 ## AI Usage Transparency

 This project was built primarily by hand.
-Claude (Anthropic) was used as a development assistant for roughly **20–25%** of the overall effort, scoped to specific categories below.
+Claude was used as a development assistant for roughly **20–25%** of the overall effort, scoped to specific categories below.
 All architectural decisions, core pipeline logic, agent design, and system integration were written and reasoned through manually.

 ### Where AI was used